Y Soft: History

-Y Soft was co-founded in 2000 by Václav Muchna, CEO and chairman of the board, and Martin de Martini, now chief information officer and board member, as part of a student project with Masaryk University in Brno, Czech Republic.
+Y Soft was co-founded in 2000 by Václav Muchna, CEO and chairman of the board, and Martin de Martini, chief information officer and board member, as part of a student project with Masaryk University in Brno, Czech Republic.
 Muchna left university and started Y Soft a month after his 20th birthday.

 Y Soft's first expansion was the opening of an office in Hungary.
 In 2008, Y Soft acquired XpertImage, resulting in the establishment of Y Soft North America in Grapevine, Texas, and new offices in Japan and Israel.

 In 2012, Y Soft filed and received a US patent for a "System for scalable processing of files in the cloud".
 The following year, the company expanded into Australia with the acquisition of Equitrac Systems, and also established an office in Dubai.

 In 2014, Y Soft created an in-house venture capital fund, Y Soft Ventures, to invest in Central European startups.

-In late 2014 Y Soft invested a stake in, and later fully acquired, the Czech 3D printer company BE3D.
+In late 2014, Y Soft invested a stake in, and later fully acquired, the Czech 3D printer company BE3D.
 Soon after, YSoft SAFEQ was integrated with the be3D printers to create a new product, YSoft BE3D eDee, a 3D printer integrated with YSoft SAFEQ providing print management, workflow and an accounting system.
 In 2015, Y Soft started offering print management and document capture as software as a service (SaaS) by subscription.

-In 2016 the company established YSoft Labs, an internal innovation center focusing on artificial intelligence, robotics, business processes and future developments in 3D printing.
+In 2016, the company established YSoft Labs, an internal innovation center focusing on artificial intelligence, robotics, business processes and future developments in 3D printing.
 In July 2016 the YSoft SAFEQ version 6 was introduced as a platform.
+This year, Y Soft joined the Mopria Alliance.
+In 2017 YSoft SAFEQ became the de facto Mopria certified enterprise print server for printing from Android mobile apps.
+The company also opened offices in the UK.